xmppo/xmpp-php/README.md

 **Disclaimer**: even though I called it a version, this is in no way production ready and current repository state is really volatile due to my testing and all-around changes.

+**Disclaimer 2**: I have found my initial inspiration with <https://github.com/fabiang/xmpp>.
+Even though it is not my intention to copy anything, there will be parts of the code which may resemble.
+I have found this library incomplete and started mine from scratch.

 This is low level socket implementation for enabling PHP to communicate with XMPP due to lack of such libraries online (at least ones I could find).